spapierz/Cineflix/README.md

 Given more time, I would decouple the `MovieList` component so that the favorites button lived in its own component along with the popular movies title.
 Additionally, the movies title would change dynamically based on whether a user was searching for a movie or the `filteredMovies` state was empty.
 This would further improve the code organization and reusability, enhancing the maintainability of the app in the long run.

+While exploring The Movie DB API, I noticed that it provides valuable information such as movie popularity and votes.
+However, I did not come across any data related to movie ratings.
+As a result, the app currently does not include movie ratings in its displayed content.

 ## Installation

 To install the app and its dependencies, run the following command in your project directory: